 Experts in selective mutism and communication disorders work one-on-one with children to facilitate relaxation and reward verbal communication.
 All clinicians are trained and supervised by Richard Gallagher, PhD, and Lauren Knickerbocker, PhD.

 Based on our Camp Courage summer program, we host small group experiences one weekend day each month.
-On these days, your child participates in group activities with the help of a therapist who facilitates the interactions and teaches relaxation techniques.
-Your child works on brave communication goals during activities that are similar to situations that he or she may face at home, at school, and in the community, such as circle time, arts and crafts, playdates, and placing orders at the local ice cream or donut shop.
+On these days, your child participates in group activities with the help of a therapist who helps the group interact with each other and teaches relaxation techniques.
+Your child works on brave communication goals during activities that are similar to situations that he or she may face at home, at school, and in the community, such as circle time, arts and crafts, playdates, and placing food orders.

 Concentrated Treatment Programs for Visitors

 Sometimes families are not able to find experienced therapists in the area where they live.
 We offer individualized programs over multiple days for families who are able to visit New York City.
-The length of the customized program and its goals are based upon a telephone evaluation and data collected from parents and teachers who know the child well.
+The length of the customized program and its goals are based on a telephone evaluation and information collected from parents and teachers who know the child well.

 Consultations to School Districts and Other Therapists